 Molecular phylogenetics strongly points to a common origin of the two snap traps (Aldrovanda & Dionaea).

 This most likely

-means that the snap trap evolved only once; therefore, the basic
+means that the snap trap mechanism evolved only once -- therefore, the basic

-mechanism for these snap traps must be the same... actually identical...
+mechanism for these snap traps must be similar... actually identical...

 The molecular evidence further indicates that Aldrovanda and Dionaea form a clade that is sister to Drosera (sundews).
 This strongly suggests that the common ancestor of Aldrovanda & Dionaea came from an ancient sundew-like plant.
 This implies the mechanism responsible for the snap traps is most likely derived from a sundew-like plant --- its tentacle bending and leaf folding.

 The basic mechanism for leaf motion common throughout Drosera-Aldrovanda-Dionaea evolution is most likely to be a sudden (or relatively quick) drop of turgor pressure on one side of the structure in question, creating an imbalance of pressure on the structure to cause it to bend....
 In this process, the other side (epidermis) might be forced to stretch a bit ....
 The recovery of the bending (or snapping for that matter) is achieved as a result of the side (epidermis) that lost turgor pressure restoring its lost pressure and then some to counter the stretch of the other side.
 This is accomplished by slow, normal, actual growth.